aureliegrebe/xkb-ca-fr-pc104-patch/README.md

 ## installation

 1. Run `install.sh` as superuser.
-2. Reload keyboard layout: `setxkbmap -layout ca -variant fr`
+2. Reload keyboard layout.
+Logging out and logging back in should accomplish this.
+Alternatively `setxkbmap -layout ca -variant fr` if you are feeling adventurous.

 ## Symbol mapping